Download.it search icon

 Pros

-• Smooth performance on modern Android devices
+• Stable performance on most devices

 Cons